mezzanine510/terminal-weather-app/README.md

-# node-weather-app
+# terminal-weather-app
-A command-line weather app built with Node.js, using DarkSky and mapbox APIs.
+A command-line weather app built with Node.js and yargs, using DarkSky and mapbox APIs.

 ### Setup
 If you don't already have them, create Dark Sky and Mapbox accounts at: